 Solution: Allow the dispersion to rest for 30–60 minutes (or longer for high-concentration systems) before measuring viscosity.
 Establish a standardized measurement protocol and stick to it across all development batches.

 What happens: Many formulations are developed at neutral pH and then acidified later in the process.
-If colloidal MCC is added to an already-acidified system, CMC suppression reduces the network strength.
-Alternatively, formulators validate in deionized water but not in the final acidic product matrix.
+For example, if colloidal MCC is added to an already-acidified system, CMC suppression reduces the network strength.
+Similarly, formulators may validate in deionized water but not in the final acidic product matrix.

-Solution: Always validate colloidal MCC performance at the final pH of the product.
-For acidified products, pre-disperse colloidal MCC before acidification and confirm stability through the full pH reduction step.
+Therefore, the solution is: Always validate colloidal MCC performance at the final pH of the product.
+Specifically, for acidified products, pre-disperse colloidal MCC before acidification and confirm stability through the full pH reduction step.

 What happens: Different commercial grades of colloidal MCC — even those with similar specifications on paper — can differ in CMC ratio, particle size distribution, and drying conditions.
 A direct supplier swap without re-validation can result in unexpected viscosity changes or reduced suspension performance.